-For the sake of Camden Town's feline population, then, here they are.
+For the sake of the local feline population, then, here they are.
 Thanks to Steven for giving me the go-ahead to run them.
-And don't forget that my interview in the current issue of Doctor Who Magazine packs in all the Moffat wisdom you can handle.

 On whether he still writes script outlines:

 “No, I never ever do.
 I’ve always stuck to this theory, apart from one occasion when I was very tired: you never write a storyline and you certainly never submit one.
 Or at least, I haven’t had to for years and I rebel if asked!
 You write the script, and you write it in order.
 Because if you ever find yourself in a situation where... (thinks for a moment) You want each scene to justify itself and be good at the time.
 The ride has to be good at every point.
 You can’t be justifying things because they’ll be interesting later.
 If that makes sense!
 You could have the best idea in the world for the second half of the episode, but if the first half of the episode doesn’t have an interesting way of getting there, you’re screwed.
 So if you write everything in order, you know that it’s good.

 “It's probably worth adding that lots of brilliant writers, much more brlliant than me, do outlines, and swear by them.
 I think - I'm a bit hazy - that Paul Abbott is one of them, and he's the very best.
 Everyone's different, and the 'no outlines' things is just personal preference.
 Also on a show like Who, some amount of outlining is inevitable.
 I'm outlining series 5 right now, after all.
 And okay, Russell let get me away with it, but the truth is, the absolute truth, he was just avoiding spoilers!
 He was the only Who fan in the country who knew everything that was coming, and he wanted the odd surprise!
 Ah well.”